-Adrian is an acknowledged innovator and speaker on participant-led event design, and facilitates two popular opening and closing plenaries — The Solution Room and The Personal Introspective— at many different conferences.
-He has presented at Meeting Professionals International’s World Education Congress, EIBTM, MPI Chapter meetings, the MPI Chapter Business Summit, HSMAI MEET, and FRESH, GMIC & NESAE annual conferences.
+Adrian is an acknowledged meeting designer, facilitator, and presenter on participant-led event design, and facilitates four popular opening and closing plenaries — The Three Questions, The Solution Room, Personal Introspective, and Group Spective — at many conferences.
+He has presented and facilitated at just about every meetings industry event, including Professional Convention Management Association’s Convening Leaders, PCMA Education Conference, Meeting Professionals International’s World Education Congress, IBTM, MPI Chapter meetings, the MPI Chapter Business Summit, HSMAI MEET, theEVENT, and FRESH, GMIC & NESAE annual conferences.

 In 1973, Adrian earned a Physics B.A. as Postmaster at Merton College, Oxford.
-At the age of 25, Adrian was awarded a Ph.D. in elementary particle physics from University College, London.
-37 years later, the experiment he worked on was awarded the 2009 European Physics Prize.
+At the age of 25, he was awarded a Ph.D. in elementary particle physics from University College, London.
+Thirty-seven years later, the experiment he worked on was awarded the 2009 European Physics Prize.
 From 1978-1983 Adrian owned and managed Solar Alternative, a solar energy manufacturing company.
 He also taught college level computer science at Marlboro College for ten years, and was an independent information technology consultant between 1983-2007.

 Adrian lives in Marlboro, Vermont, has founded two non-profits, and has served on numerous non-profit boards for over thirty years.
 He loves to sing and dance.